What is a competitive environment?

 - The economic factors include things such as interest rates and inflation.

-- The technological factors include things such as new technologies and R&D.
+- Technological factors include new technologies and R&D.

 - The legal factors include things such as intellectual property laws.